aurany/dbt-ibmdb2/README.md

 Notes:
 - dbt-ibmdb2 is built on the ibm_db python package and there are some known encoding issues related to z/OS.
+- schema and table names must be in uppercase

 ### Configuring your profile